juandadev/blog-portfolio/src/posts/markdown-example.md

 ---
-title: how to get things done
+title: Markdown Example
-description: this is greate
+description: This is a post just to show an example of markdown
-tags: money, income, coding
+tags: Post
-conver_image: ayobami.jpg
+cover_image: ''
 ---

 This is an example note.